jaxon-php/jaxon-examples/README.md

 Download the files of this repository to your web server.

-Cd to the directory and run the `composer update` command.
+Cd to the directory and run the `composer install` command.
 This will install the Jaxon packages and their dependencies.

-Configure your web server to give access to the `web` subdirectory, and edit the `menu_subdir()` function in the `includes\menu.php` file accordingly.
+Configure your web server to give access to the `web` subdirectory.
 You will then be able to browse the examples.

 That's it.